 The Bannerstone comes with 180mm Slant 50º Reverse Kingpin trucks which make the board smooth and responsive for commuting and pushing distance.
 The trucks are also stable and responsive enough for going fast on steeper hills.
 The large 72mm wheels are fast and soft enough (78A) for riding smoothly over all kinds of terrain.

-The Landyachtz Switch is the priciest in this list, in the $200-$250 range.
-I thought I should include it here because it’s a premium drop-down longboard designed primarily for serious freeriding.
-It’s been around for years and is among the most highly regarded freeride boards out there.
+The Landyachtz Switch should be included it here because it’s a premium drop-down longboard designed primarily for serious freeride.
+It’s been around for years and is ahighly-regarded freeride board.

 At 40″ long by 10″ wide, the Switch is wider than the Bannerstone and the Atom (though 1″ shorter) giving it an ample standing platform for maximum comfort when riding fast downhill.
 It also makes this board well-suited for taller riders with large feet.